 Winter fuel payments are paid by the Government to help elderly people to help pay for their heating bills in the winter.
-This tax free payment is available to people born on or before 5 July 1950 and who are normally resident in Great Britain or Northern Ireland on any day between 20 -26 September 2010.
+This tax free payment is available to people born on or before 5th January 1952 and who are normally resident in Great Britain or Northern Ireland.
 They do not affect other benefits that the household may be receiving.
 However you will not qualify for this payment if you fall into any of the following criteria:

 If you have previously received the winter fuel payment and/or receive state pension then you will automatically receive your payment when they are paid in November/December.

 If you think you are entitled to the winter fuel payment and haven’t received it by the end of December then you should call the Pension Service in January.
-The latest date that you are able to claim for the 2010/2011 payment is 30 March 2011.
+The latest date that you are able to claim for the allowance is 30th March.

 If your circumstances change then you will need to call the Winter Fuel Payment helpline.
 For example if you move house or your bank details change.

-In order to keep your heating bills down as much as possible this winter don’t forget to check that you are still on the best possible deal for your household at www.ukpower.co.uk
+In order to keep your heating bills down as much as possible this winter don’t forget to check that you are still on the best possible deal for your household by using our price comparison service.

-An additional payment to the Winter Fuel Payment, called a Cold Weather Payment may be available if you fall into certain circumstances i.e.: if you are on low income or on an income –related employment benefit.
-For full details of who is entitled to the cold weather payment please see the Direct.Gov website.
+An additional payment to the Winter Fuel Payment, called a Cold Weather Payment may also be available if you fall into certain circumstances, e.g. if you are on low income or on an income related employment benefit.
+For more information about this allowance see our page on the cold weather payment or visit the Direct.Gov website.